jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 ## Enabling Hardware Acceleration

-Hardware acceleration options can be found in the Admin Dashboard under the **Transcoding** section.
+Hardware acceleration options can be found in the Admin Dashboard under the **Transcoding** section of the **Playback** tab.
 Select a valid hardware acceleration option from the drop-down menu, indicate a device if applicable, and check `enable hardware encoding` to enable encoding as well as decoding, if your hardware supports this.

 The hardware acceleration is available immediately for media playback.
 No server restart is required.